KennyHT/learn-kubernetes/labs/secrets.md

 Let's create a secret from a literal value.

     kubectl create secret generic api-token --from-literal=API_TOKEN=ksej3839034u7bk28747op21u7d3u7
-    kubectl get secrets
+    kubectl get secrets api-token

 Notice that `api-token` is of `TYPE` *Opaque*?
-That means that it is a collection of key-pairs as opposed to a type of key that Kubernetes internally as `ServiceAccount` credentials or an `ImagePullSecret` secret.
+That means that it is a collection of key-pairs as opposed to a type of key that Kubernetes uses internally as `ServiceAccount` credentials or an `ImagePullSecret` secret.

 Also note that the value of the secret has been base64 encoded.